gombadi/dnsseeder/README.md

 One solution is using an iptables rule (Linux only) to redirect it to a non-privileged port:

-$ iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353
+$ sudo iptables -t nat -A PREROUTING -p udp --dport 53 -j REDIRECT --to-port 5353
-$ iptables -t nat -A PREROUTING -p tcp --dport 53 -j REDIRECT --to-port 5353
+$ sudo iptables -t nat -A PREROUTING -p tcp --dport 53 -j REDIRECT --to-port 5353

 If properly configured, this will allow you to run dnsseeder in userspace, using the -p 5353 option.